gbeckers/agldata/doc/contributing.rst

 <https://github.com/gbeckers/agldata/tree/master/agldata/datafiles/mockexample
 .yaml>`__ and place it in the 'datafiles' directory.

+Make sure you tell your text editor to use UTF-8 text encoding for your file, if it is not using that already as default.

 Use filenames in the following format, all lowercase (see for examples the `datafiles` directory):

 authors_year_journal_suffix.yaml